TN 10 (08-17)

-For instructions on Conflict of Interest, see DI 39569.100.
+For additional instructions on Conflict of Interest, see DI 39569.100.

-3. Role of the MA
+6. The general role of the MA

 The MA’s role in the determination process includes:

-helping DEs, MCs, and PCs understand specialized issues or evidence in claims; and
+Help DEs, MCs, and PCs understand specialized issues or evidence in claims; and

-providing analysis about medical issues related to impairments for which they are qualified to evaluate, as described in DI 22505.003A.
+Provide analysis about medical issues related to impairments for which they are qualified to evaluate, as described in DI 22505.003A.